HackerLion123/forecast_anything/README.md

-# forecast_anything
+# Forecast Anything
-A generic implementation of forecasting algorithms
+A generic implementation of forecasting algorithms.
+To handle large scale forecast accross multiple use cases.